PranavRudra/CMSC216/Chapter08Reek.md

 ## Array Arguments

-- array name is decayed to a pointer to the first element if passed into a function
 - size is ignored if present in function header (i.e. 5 ignored in `func(int a[5]);`)
 - name of the array is treated as a **constant pointer** to the first element in array
+- array name and pointer are interchangeable only in the case of **function parameters**

 ```C
     int i, arr[5] = { 10, 20, 30, 40, 50 };